cullenchampagne1/sportsR/R/players/readme.md

 ## MLB Players
+## MLB Players

 ![Missing Values](../../output/tables/mlb_players_missing_data.png)

- Retrieves Major Leaugue baseball players from espn's API and other sources.
+ Retrieves Major League Baseball players from espn's API and other sources.
 The combined data is processed into a structured dataframe and saved to a CSV file.

 **Function:** `baseball-players-mlb::get_formated_data()`